Cyfrin/Updraft/courses/foundry/4-smart-contract-lottery/43-recap/+page.md

 ## Smart Contract Execution and Testing

-Once triggered, the Chainlink network replies by calling the `fulfill random words` function, which selects our random winner.
+Once triggered, the Chainlink network replies by calling the `fulfillRandomWords` function, which selects our random winner.
 We got a good look into the CEI - checks effects interactions pattern, where we implement checks, conduct effects and eventually process our external interactions outside of the smart contracts.

 We provided several getter functions.
 Surprisingly, the codebase for this project is only about 200 lines long, but it felt much longer because of the advanced scripting and deployment methods we had to learn.